What do linguists do under mistletoe? Make quadrilabial clicks |

 Independent Component 1 Approval

-2. Discuss how or what you will do to mee
+2. Discuss how or what you will do to meet the expectation of showing 30 hours of evidence.

 I will Provide a transcript of the class with the my grade on it.
 I will also bring in any essays and/ or homework that I completed during the class.